-President Grover Cleveland has been noted for his reformist agenda and opposition to tariffs that presaged the free-trade movement of the 1890s.
-But the 22nd and 24th president of the United States is perhaps best known as the only American president to hold the office for two non-consecutive terms.
+Grover Cleveland has been noted for his reformist agenda and opposition to tariffs that presaged the free-trade movement of the 1890s.
+But the 22nd and 24th president of the United States is perhaps best known for winning two non-consecutive terms in the White House—a feat only Donald Trump has matched with his win in the 2024 presidential election.

 In 1884, Cleveland, a Democrat, overcame a sex scandal to defeat Republican nominee James Blaine in a narrow victory.
 Cleveland admitted that he may have fathered a child with Maria Halpin out of wedlock in 1874, but claimed it “certainly shouldn’t preclude him from serving as president.”
 Halpin’s story differed greatly, stating the affair was non-consensual.
 Further, Halpin was “admitted under murky circumstances” to a local asylum for the insane.